Tskalka/DataStructureTutorial/3-Trees.md

 ![Tree](https://github.com/Tskalka/DataStructureTutorial/blob/main/Picture%20Files/Tree.PNG)

 A binary tree is a tree that only connects up to two nodes (hence the name binary).
+The image above goes over all the basic parts of this binary tree structure.
+Sometimes the nodes can have pointers that go up and down the binary tree.

 ### Binary Search tree

 ![BST](https://github.com/Tskalka/DataStructureTutorial/blob/main/Picture%20Files/Binary%20Search%20Tree.PNG)

+A binary search tree has certain rules to help organize the data within.
+Data placecd into the tree will be compared to the parent node, if it is greater than the value of the parent node, then the value will be placed as a child on the right.
+If the value being placed is less than that of the parent node, then the value will be placed as a child node on the left.
+As an example, imagine the number 8 is our parent node (view picture above).
+If I were to pass in the value 9, it would be greater than the parent node 8, so it will be a child placed on the right.

 ### Balanced Binary Search tree